-an asset freeze targeting VTB Bank, Sovcombank, Novikombank and Otkritie.

-On 10 April 2022, Japan will impose:

-an asset freeze targeting Belagroprombank, Bank Dabrabyt and Development Bank of the Republic of Belarus.

-Prime Minister Kishida also announced other sanctions that will be imposed (details of which are still pending), including:

-- visa suspensions, and - the exclusion of certain Russian banks from the SWIFT messaging system.
+- an asset freeze targeting VTB Bank, Sovcombank, Novikombank and Otkritie.
+Prime Minister Kishida also announced other sanctions that will be - imposed (details of which are still pending), including: - visa suspensions - the exclusion of certain Russian banks from the SWIFT messaging system. - a prohibition on the export to Russia of certain goods including facilities for petroleum processing; and - a prohibition on the export of goods to Belarus contributing to the strengthening of Belarussian military capabilities.